Winners Triangle and Drama Triangle: the Basics

 Caring

 Understanding and recognizing the Winners Triangle is fairly simple, but consciously applying it is where it gets a little more difficult and where the real difference is made.
-In everyday life, we usually react automatically, especially when we are under pressure.
-At these moments, it helps to pause for a moment and ask yourself, what exactly am I doing?
-And is my behavior currently contributing positively to the conversation?
+People tend to respond automatically during stressful situations which occur in their regular activities.

 Practical example: collaborating under pressure

 I have also seen in practice that collaborations quickly end up in a drama triangle instead of the Winners Triangle.
-This happens when people do not reflect on their own behavior and take the time to calmly think about a good response.
+People experience this situation when they fail to analyze their actions while they should pause to find appropriate responses.

 The example above shows a negative way of working together.
-If the individuals had paused for a moment before responding, the conflict could possibly have been avoided and the collaboration could have gone more smoothly.
+The conflict could have been prevented and the collaboration would have succeeded better if people had stopped for a brief instant before they started their responses.
 If the team had opted for the Winners Triangle, the conversation could have gone something like this: Person A calmly expresses how he feels about the situation and says, “I don’t like seeing that your part isn’t finished yet, given that the deadline is today.
 What would you need to be able to finish this part on time?”

 Person B honestly admits that he doesn’t know where to start and that he has also been very busy.
-He suggests making a new schedule that day.
+He advises people to establish a brand new daily schedule which should operate throughout that specific day.
 Person C responds with, “I can help you with an approach on how to start performing the task” (but lets Person B carry it out themselves).
 The three roles from the winner’s triangle come to the fore here.

 Here you can see that the team is in the Winners Triangle and supports each other in a positive way.
-Everyone remains responsible for their own tasks, is honest about how they feel, and offers help without taking over the task.
+People should manage their individual tasks while they show their emotions and assist others but they should not assume control of others’ work.
 The conversation is respectful and the atmosphere is much more positive.
 Compared to the first example, the second example is much more likely to result in a successful project without frustration.

 What are the benefits of the Winners Triangle?

 By consciously choosing to take on a role from the Winners Triangle, you not only change the way you communicate, but also the result of the collaboration.
-By being vulnerable, assertive, and caring, conversations become more open and honest.
-This is because everyone is given the space to express their needs and feelings in a safe working environment.
+People can express their thoughts without restriction when they show vulnerability through both assertive and caring behavior.
+The workplace serves as an environment which lets staff members express their needs and feelings without facing any safety threats.

 Tips for application in organizations

 Within every organization, it sometimes happens that people in a collaboration end up in the drama triangle.
-In this case, it can be beneficial to introduce the winner’s triangle within the organization.
+The organization needs to use the winner’s triangle as its solution for this situation.
 This can be done using good examples from everyday practice.

 Practical tips for application on a personal level